nwnichols02/coding-test-webdev-1/README.md

 Start the app with the usual **npm start** command.

+WARNING: You need a recent version of Node to run the web app.
+If you receive the following error,

+`ERROR in [eslint] Failed to load plugin 'flowtype' declared in 'package.json » eslint-config-react-app': Cannot find module 'eslint/use-at-your-own-risk'`

+it means you are probably on v12 of Node and need to upgrade it to v16.
+Alternately, you may be able to fix the error by deleting the eslintConfig element from package.json.

-Your browser should open to localhost:3000 and display a black screen with some welcoming text and two buttons.
+Assuming no such errors, your browser should open to localhost:3000 and display a black screen with some welcoming text and two buttons.
 Display dev tools so you can see console log output.

 Click the button **Can Get Links**.
 In 5 to 10 seconds (up to a minute if the remote API hasn't been invoked for a couple hours), you should see a console output like this,